Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I clean coffee stains off of my coffee pot?

 By Nicole Kelley from OH

 Is this a pot or a coffee maker?
 If it is a coffee maker try vinegar and water mix, or a peroxide and water mixture.
 Both will work.
 If it is an open metal perk type pot or coffee holder then you can use a little bleach with water, but don't use bleach in a coffee maker.
-Either rinse with water after or put the coffee maker through its paces with water only before using it again.

 Does anyone have a good cleaner for coffee pots?
 I used Thund'r Blast from Dollar General, but they have apparently discontinued it.